-I will not give you make-up exams under any circumstance, with the following exception:
+I will not give you make-up exams under any circumstance.
+There is one exception to this policy, which however is not applicable to the Summer session (this conforms to the University Policies):

-The only instance I grant you the opportunity to take the make-up: you are scheduled to take three in-class Final exams on the same day, including the one for this class, during the University-designated Final Exam Period, none of those in-class exams is a 'flextime' exam, and moreover 105 is the highest course number among the three.
+The only instance I grant you the opportunity to take the make-up: you are scheduled to take three in-class Final exams on the same day, including the one for this class, during the University-designated Final Exam Period, none of those in-class exams is a 'flextime' exam, and moreover 290 is the highest course number among the three.
 (Here, a 'flextime' exam is an exam which students get to choose when to take.)